henryhoenig/race_louisville_traffic_stops/README.md

 * In 10,000 simulations, the probability that the chance of being searched by a Latino officer is higher: 1.0.
 &nbsp;
 &nbsp;
-* Plotting the beta distribution of searches by Latino and white officers.
+* Plotting the distribution of searches by Latino and white officers.
 &nbsp;
 &nbsp;
 &nbsp;